 It’s okay to want some alone time when you’re premenstrual.
 A soak in the tub to relax is a great idea.
 Put on some relaxing music and shut the world out for a little while.

 Submerging yourself in water helps to calm the nervous system which can reduce stress and improve your mood.
 A warm bath can also help with increasing your serotonin levels which are linked with happiness and wellbeing.

-There are a bunch of meditation apps out there and you can also listen to guided meditations for free on Youtube.
+There are a bunch of meditation apps out there and you can also listen to guided meditations for anxiety on Youtube.
 I am currently using Balance app www.balanceapp.com which has a range of meditation practises with different goals.
 You can use them to de-stress, gain focus or wind down.